 National Integrated Medical Imaging System (NIMIS)

 NIMIS is moving Ireland’s radiological services towards ‘filmless’ and "paperless" operations and enables secure and rapid movement of patient image data throughout the health service.
 This new imaging system allows doctors to electronically view their patient’s diagnostic images, such as X-Rays and CT Scans, quickly and easily.
 The rapid access and availability of patient’s records to health professionals is a significant step for service responsiveness and patient safety.
-34 hospitals are currently operating the new system and the rollout continues.
+41 hospitals are currently operating the new system and the rollout continues.
+You can find out more about NIMIS here

 Maternal & Newborn